lrq3000/baby-on-board/README.md

 # Baby on Board (aka.
 BoB)

+Baby on Board is an application of pregnancy tracking that respect your liberty and privacy.
+It doesn't need permissions.
+So no risk.

 ## License

 Baby on Board (aka.
 BoB) is an application of pregnancy tracking that respect your privacy